envisioning/vocab/vocab/rejection-sampling.md

 ---
 category: MATH, CORE
+generality:
+- 0.72
+- 0.698
+- 0.675
+- 0.652
+- 0.63
+- 0.608
+- 0.585
 slug: rejection-sampling
 summary: Method used to generate samples from a probability distribution by proposing candidates from a simpler distribution and accepting or rejecting them based on a criterion related to the target distribution.
 title: Rejection Sampling
 ---